vanikanoria/portfolio/README.md

 <a id="user-journey-analysis"></a>
 ## User Journey Analysis for Unqork Platform

-In this project, I analyzed the behavior of new users on Unqork’s no-code platform during their first 30 days.
-By identifying key engagement patterns and user behaviors, I ensured trial design and onboarding processes were guided by data-driven insights.
+In this project, I analyzed user behavior on Unqork's no-code platform during their first 30 days to optimize marketing trials and onboarding strategies.

 **Objective**
-- Develop a detailed analysis of the initial user journey on Unqork’s platform to inform marketing trials and improve onboarding strategies.
+- Leverage data to understand key engagement patterns of new users.
+- Enhance trial design and onboarding processes to boost user engagement.

 **Methods**
-- Analyzed user interactions and behavior within their first 30 days on the platform.
-- Focused on key user actions such as module views, component creation, and advanced searches.
+- Queried time-stamped user interactions in Snowflake, focusing on key actions such as module views, component creation, and advanced searches.
+- Identified the first 5–10 actions new users take after their initial login to understand early engagement.
+- Identified high-usage features (e.g., workspaces, modules) versus low-usage ones to refine self-service trials.
+- Categorized actions (e.g., page views, workflows) and excluded irrelevant events for a cleaner dataset.
-- Collaborated with marketing and product teams to align findings with trial and onboarding improvements.
+- Partnered with marketing and product teams to align findings with trial and onboarding goals.

+**Key Insights**

+- Identified high-impact user behaviors and critical touchpoints during onboarding.
+- Prioritized essential features (e.g., workspaces, modules) and streamlined less-used features in trials.

 **Results**
-- Insights directly informed marketing trial design and onboarding enhancements.
-- Led to a **20% increase in customer engagement** during the trial period.
+- Achieved a 20% increase in customer engagement during trials.
-- Identified actionable user patterns to prioritize key features and reduce friction in the onboarding process.
+- Informed data-driven enhancements to onboarding, reducing user friction and improving feature adoption.

 <a id="decomposing-recent-protests-in-the-us"></a>
 ## Decomposing Recent Protests in the US